-With about 450 yards in lenght this beach is one of the most popular along the south shore of Maui.
+With about 450 yards in length this beach is one of the most popular along the south shore of Maui.
 Here you will find some of the most expensive resorts on the island, including the Grand Wailea, Four Seasons, Wailea Beach Resort, Marriott Wailea Beach Resort.
 It's lined with a nice boardwalk with plenty of activities and restaurants to enjoy some lunch/dinner.
-Ferni and I have stayed at both the Marriott and Grand Wailea along the Wailea Beach and it's a wonderful beach to enjoy some sun and water activities.
+We've stayed at both the Marriott and Grand Wailea along the Wailea Beach and it's a wonderful beach to enjoy some sun and water activities.

 The beach does get crowded during certain times of the year, but there's still plenty of space for you to lay on a blanket or a chair to enjoy the beautiful waters of Maui.

 If you're lucky you may also see turtles on the beach.
 During one of our visits we saw some humpback whales in the distance.Related to: